mikolajlubiak/website/content/about.md

 - 📝 I'm currently doing commissions for [Sealcode](https://www.sealcode.it/) and [Go2Ops](https://go2ops.com/).

-- 🖥 I have experience with this OS families:
+- 🖥 I have experience with these OS families:
 	- Linux
 	- \*BSD